 Discussion: The GPU EIR determined that impacts to Cultural Resources resulting from implementation of the General Plan were significant and unavoidable.
 The GPU EIR states that development that occurs pursuant to the General Plan, as amended by the project will result in changes to existing cultural resources.
 At the individual project level, there may be future projects that are consistent with the General Plan, comply with all state and local laws that are protective of significant historical resources, and still result in a significant adverse impact on a historical resource.
-This project proposes to demolish a portion of a pole barn that is currently located on an existing property line, as well as fill-in the existing waste storage ponds.
+Typically, this would be a project that demolishes or otherwise destroys a significant historical resource.
 Demolition or destruction cannot be mitigated under CEQA.
 The GPU EIR assumed that there would be development projects with this impact in the future.
 Therefore, when examined in conjunction with development under the General Plan, the GPU EIR determined that there would be a significant and unavoidable impact to Cultural Resources.

-A records search dated January 4, 2022 conducted by the Central California Information Center (CCIC) indicated that no prehistoric or historic archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
-There are two historic structures recorded within the project area including the OID Kearney Lateral and a PG&E transmission line and towers.
-The Kearney Lateral is listed in the Office of Historic Preservation Built Environment Resources Directory (BERD); however, it is ineligible for the National Register of Historic Places, and has not been evaluated for the California Register of Historical Resources or for local listing.
-The project site is already disturbed, no construction is proposed as part of this parcel map request; however, the portion of an existing pole barn located on an existing property line will be demolished.
-The CCIC recommended further review for the possibility of identifying prehistoric or historic-era archaeological resources if ground disturbance is considered a part of the current project.
+A records search dated April 1, 2022, conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+However, the 1915 edition of the Brush Lake USGS quadrangle shows TID's Lower Lateral No. 2 canal as a historic water conveyance feature within the project area that would be 107 years in age (or older).
 The County does not use age as an indication of historic resources.
-The barn on the project site is not federally or state registered as a historic structure and is not located within a historic zoning district.
-Accordingly, the demolition of the barn is not considered a significant impact to cultural resources.

-Conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.
+The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
+The current project does not include ground disturbance, because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
+Additionally, conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.

-Any future activities will be held to the conditions of approval above based on the recommendation of the CCIC report.
+As mentioned above, there is no proposed construction or demolition proposed for this project, and any future activities will be held to the conditions of approval above based on the recommendation of the CCIC report.